-McCormick's addiction was so severe that she had sex with a cocaine dealer in exchange for more drugs.
-The young actress was seemingly throwing away her precious career.
+McCormick's addiction was so severe that she slept with a cocaine dealer in exchange for more drugs.
+The illness even began to affect her career.
 She wouldn't sleep for days and turned up to important meetings high.
-She threw away numerous opportunities, including a potential part in Raiders of the Lost Ark.
+She lost numerous opportunities, including a potential part in Raiders of the Lost Ark.
 She was so high during that meeting, Steven Spielberg simply gave her an orange and called it a day.
 She later admitted: "If there was coke, I had to stay up and do every last flake even if it meant going without sleep for days.
 Nothing else mattered."

 Greg Went On A Date With His On-Screen Mom

 It wasn't just Marcia who fancied Greg Brady's blindingly white smile and mop of curly hair.
-He also caught the eye of his TV mom Florence Henderson - or at least that's what the hormonal 16-year-old hoped.
+He also allegedly caught the eye of his TV mom Florence Henderson - when he was 16 years old.
 Barry Williams was infatuated with his co-star, who was 20 years his senior.
 "When those little things called hormones start kicking in, you get excited by even inanimate objects.
 It wasn't that I sought to bed her," he wrote in the 1992 memoir Growing Up Brady: I Was A Teenage Greg.
 "I just wanted to spend time with her."

 The married actress and mom of four eventually humored the teen and went out with him to dinner (his older brother drove because Williams was too young to drive).
-Henderson later addressed the issue on the FAQ section of her website (further proving she was as kind-hearted and warm in real life as Carol was on screen).
-"That whole thing with Barry got blown way out of proportion," Henderson wrote.
+Henderson later addressed the issue on the FAQ section of her website, saying, "That whole thing with Barry got blown way out of proportion," Henderson wrote.

 I guess in a sense it was a date, because Barry thought it was.
 But of course, I had no idea that his intentions were to “date” me.
 It has made for a good story though!

-At the end of the night, Henderson gave Williams a peck on the cheek and promptly called it a night.
+At the end of the date, Henderson gave Williams a peck on the cheek and promptly called it a night.

 Marcia Dated Her On-Screen Brother, Greg